celsasser/tiny-suite/circles/README.md

 ## Language

-It knows of two object types: _project_ and _circle_. `project:` is a reserved keyword whereas circles are dynamically named.
-All named objects that are not `project` are assumed to be a circle.
+It knows of two object types: _project_ and _circle_. _project_ is a reserved keyword whereas circles are dynamically named.
+All named objects that are not _project_ are assumed to be circles.
 We will dig into the grammar below.

-### Grammar
+### Grammar/Syntax

-The grammar is a lot like ini files which used to (and may still be used) as configuration files by windows.
+The grammar and syntax is a lot like Windows old INI grammar and syntax.

 `*` - property values prefaced with `*` are optional.